mpdf/mpdf.github.io/tables/tables.md

 # page-break-inside:avoid

-A shrunk table may not be what you want.
-You can prevent this resizing either by setting the maximum shrink-factor for a particular table e.g. `<table autosize="1">` or by setting the variable for the whole document i.e. `$mpdf->shrink_tables_to_fit = 1;`

 If a table has the property `page-break-inside:avoid` and will not fit on the page, mPDF tries to shrink it to fit - up to a maximum "shrink-factor" set by the variable `$mpdf->shrink_tables_to_fit` - default is `1.4` (i.e. about 70% original size).
 If this still won't fit, it moves it to the next page.